jaeqiu/cse-notes/Computer Science/Y2/Q1/Software Engineering Methods/KanBan.md

+Work is pulled as capacity allows, focus on value rewarding tasks

 1. Visualize work with a KanBan board
 2. Limit the amount of things that are WIP at the same time
 3. Manage and analyze the KanBan board's flow to spot bottlenecks